ioerror/vula/README.md

 Our current bug bounty for security issues is humble.
 We will treat qualifying reporters to a beverage after the COVID-19 crisis has ended; ojalá.
 Locations limited to qualifying CCC events such as the yearly Congress.

+# Authors

+The authors of vula are anonymous for now, while our paper is undergoing peer review.

 # Acknowledgements